 - Set up a wrapping station– Have a clear area you will use for wrapping and make sure all of your supplies are in one place, if possible.

 - Check your wrapping supplies– While setting up your wrapping station, check to see what supplies you will need.

-- Make Holiday music playlists– Use iTunes, Spotify, Amazon music, or something like that?
+- Make holiday music playlists– Use iTunes, Spotify, Amazon music, or something like that?
 Go ahead and start on some holiday playlists.
-You can also check out my “Ultimate Christmas Playlist” on Spotify, it covers a very wide range of music and I add to it all of the time.
+Check out my Classic Christmas Music Playlist for some ideas or to save you a bit of time.

 - Get your cards/newsletter ready– Order or make your cards now so you don’t have to rush to get them out later.
 Also, make sure you have the addresses you need and stamps.

-- Plan or buy Holiday outfits– You don’t want to get to the day of a Holiday event with nothing to wear.
+- Plan or buy holiday outfits– You don’t want to get to the day of a Holiday event with nothing to wear.
 Decide now what you want to wear to the events you already know about and buy things if you need to.
-Be sure to check out my Holiday dresses post for some ideas.
+Be sure to check out my Christmas dresses post for some ideas.

 Getting these extra chores done now will help you relax later.
-Be sure to print off this checklist to help you stay on track.
-This printable also coordinates with my Christmas planner.
+Be sure to print off this Christmas cleaning checklist to help you stay on track.
+This printable also works perfectly with my Christmas planner.

 Get a Free Printable Christmas Cleaning List